 Participants will spend the first few weeks of the program housed in a JCMU dormitory, after which those with advanced Japanese language skills will be placed with host families in the Hikone area, as arranged by the local housing coordinator.
 Those with less advanced language skills may reside in a homestay if a suitable family is available.
 If not, these students will remain in the dorm.

-Note that HWS students participating in the Hikone program may apply for a grant through The Study in Japan Endowment Fund.
-For more information, please contact Tom D’Agostino at firstname.lastname@example.org.
+Note that HWS students participating in the Hikone program may apply for a grant through the Study in Japan Endowed Fund.
+For more information, please contact Dean of Global Education Tom D’Agostino at email@example.com.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.

 All components of the application must be submitted online by the published deadline.
 Specific deadline dates are set each semester and typically will be in late September/early October (for Fall programs) and late February/early March (for Spring programs).